-Visiting Bridal Veil Falls and other things to do in the Village of Kagawong on Manitoulin Island.
+Visiting Bridal Veil Falls and other things to do in the Village of Kagawong on Manitoulin Island, Ontario, Canada.

-At least once every summer our family heads north to spend some time on Manitoulin Island where my husband’s parents have a cottage.
+At least once every summer our family heads north to spend some time at our family cottage on Manitoulin Island.
 Manitoulin Island is located in the north channel of Lake Huron and at 2,766 square kilometres is the largest freshwater island in the world.
 The island attracts visitors from around the world as it is a nature lover’s paradise with its rugged landscape, extensive hiking trails and 108 inland lakes.

 There is also a large aboriginal community on Manitoulin which affords visitors the opportunity to engage in an interesting cultural experience such as learning about traditional crafts and cuisine or attending a native Powwow.
 The picturesque back roads of the island are also very popular with cyclists during the summer season.

-Outside these two stores there is a large game board set up where visitors can play chess, tic tac toe or Manitoulin Twister.
-There is also a maze constructed with cedar trees nearby that my kids love to tackle every summer.
-(Update: Boo-Bah-Lou is now located across from Bridal Veil Falls)
+Outside Manitoulin Chocolate Works there is a large game board set up where visitors can play chess, tic tac toe or Manitoulin Twister.

 Although Kagawong is a very small village there are several other attractions/amenities in town including:

 - An art gallery Edwards Studios located in the historic Old Mill.

 - The Kagawong Marina which is always bustling with boaters during the summer months.
 The Marina also has an outlet of Farquhars Dairy which sells delicious ice cream.
 (We have also been known to drive to Mindemoya for a more extensive selection.)

 - In the village there is a sandy beach with a water slide that is a great place to play especially with young children.